WilliamAlexanderMorrison/igrill-hassio/README.md

     unit_of_measurement: "%"
 ```
 * Restart your Home Assistant to start picking up data from new sensors
-* In the Lovelace configuration, add a [entities card](https://www.home-assistant.io/lovelace/entities/) to your preferred view to see the sensors
+* In the Lovelace configuration, add an [entities card](https://www.home-assistant.io/lovelace/entities/) to your preferred view to see the sensors
 ```yaml
 views:
   - badges: []